Frequently Asked Questions

 Bruxing and clenching are typical symptoms of underlying factors, one of which may be stress.
 Our clinic can fabricate dental appliances to prevent further tooth-wear caused by bruxing and clenching and if necessary, conduct further root cause assessments.
 Investing in quality stress therapy is also recommended.

-A stock sport mouthguard can prove uncomfortable and, in some cases, harmful because of its generic design, cheap materials and short lifespans.
-On the other hand, a custom-fit sport mouthguard can ensure a snug-contoured fit, greater durability, longevity, comfort and additional protection.
-The choice, however, is ultimately yours.
+No. An over-the-counter sport mouthguard can prove to be very uncomfortable, and in some cases, more harmful because of its generic design, cheap materials and short lifespans.
+On the other hand, a custom-fit sport mouthguard made with quality engineered materials and designed by your dental practitioner can ensure a snug-contoured fit, greater durability, longevity and comfort; resulting in additional protection, so you can focus on your sport and not your mouthguard.

 What is the ultimate objective of my dental treatment?

-The ultimate objective of dental treatment at Pro Oral Family Dentistry Limited is to formulate and implement your unique dental treatment plan that will guide towards a restorative state which will then require minimal visits to the dentist for preventive treatment and occasional maintenance.
-Your commitment, however, plays an integral part in achieving this ultimate objective.
+The ultimate objective of your dental treatment at Pro Oral Family Dentistry Limited is to create, implement and thoroughly execute a unique and optimal dental treatment plan focused on your full dental-restorative state.
+This restorative state afterward requires minimal visits for preventative treatment and monitoring of your teeth.
+Your commitment plays a vital role in whether or not the ultimate objective is successfully achieved.

 error: Content is protected !!